awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

     --policy file://my-new-policy.json
 ```

-## Deleting encryption policies<a name="serverless-encryption-delete"></a>
+### Deleting encryption policies<a name="serverless-encryption-delete"></a>

-When you delete an encryption policy, any collections that are currently using the AWS KMS key defined in the policy are not affected\.
+When you delete an encryption policy, any collections that are currently using the KMS key defined in the policy are not affected\.
 To delete a policy in the OpenSearch Serverless console, select the policy and choose **Delete**\.

 You can also use the [DeleteSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_DeleteSecurityPolicy.html) operation:

 ```
 aws opensearchserverless delete-security-policy --name my-policy --type encryption
 ```

+## Encryption in transit<a name="serverless-encryption-in-transit"></a>

+Within OpenSearch Serverless, all paths in a collection are encrypted in transit using Transport Layer Security 1\.2 \(TLS\) with an industry\-standard AES\-256 cipher\.
+Access to all APIs and Dashboards for Opensearch is also through TLS 1\.2 \.
+TLS is a set of industry\-standard cryptographic protocols used for encrypting information that is exchanged over the network\.